json-api/json-api/_format/1.1/index.md

 `Accept` header contains the JSON:API media type and all instances of that media type are modified with a media type parameter other than `profile`.

+Servers that support profiles **SHOULD** specify the `Vary` header with `Accept` as one of its values.
+This applies to responses with and without any profiles applied.

+> Note: Some HTTP intermediaries (e.g. CDNs) may ignore the `Vary` header unless specifically configured to respect it.

 ## <a href="#document-structure" id="document-structure" class="headerlink"></a> Document Structure

 This section describes the structure of a JSON:API document, which is identified